 Manav Ratti is Associate Professor of English at Salisbury University in the University of Maryland system, U.S.A.
 Educated at Oxford University (D.Phil., M.St.), Cambridge University (M.Phil.), and the University of Toronto (B.A.
 Hons), he has twice won awards from Fulbright Canada.
 He is the author of the critically acclaimed book The Postsecular Imagination: Postcolonialism, Religion, and Literature (Routledge, 2013; pbk.
 2014), which he presented at the Ottawa International Writers Festival.
 He has held research fellowships at Queen’s University Belfast, the Institute of Advanced Study at Jawaharlal Nehru University in India, and the Humanities Research Centre at the Australian National University.

-If you have any questions about, or wish to participate as a Volunteer at TEDxFulbrightCanberra or similar events in Australia contact us at firstname.lastname@example.org.
+If you have any questions about, or wish to participate as a Partner or Volunteer at TEDxFulbrightCanberra or similar events in Australia contact us at firstname.lastname@example.org.